typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 } yield ()).value
 ```

-We hope this example helps clarifying how `StateT` can help in designing a computation based on state machine steps that may requires side effects or other capabilities, eg `Option`, `List`, `Fiber` etc
+We hope this example helps clarifying how `StateT` can help in designing a computation based on state machine steps that may requires side effects or other capabilities, eg `Option`, `List`, `Fiber` etc.

 You can find the full source of the example [here](https://gist.github.com/benkio/46f5aea4f15ec059f02d6bfe9bd25e99)